maxamel/GDHChat/README.md

 I hope someone will find this useful.

 The API of the Omegle site was discovered using open source packet sniffers like WireShark and Fiddler.
 I had second thoughts before releasing this code since it could be used to write botnets (which Omegle is already full of), but when I found out Omegle was implementing reCaptcha to fight bots I decided it was OK.

-Supports auto disconnection upon discovering bad connectivity.
-The connectivity is indicated by the color on the status of your conversation counterpart, so the disconnection won't come as a surprise.

 #Testing